TrueLayer/truelayer-java/README.md

         .build();
 ```

-More details about our HTTP logs can be found [here](https://github.com/TrueLayer/truelayer-java/wiki/HTTP-logging).
+More details about our logs can be found [ong our wiki](https://github.com/TrueLayer/truelayer-java/wiki/Logging).

 ### Create a payment
 ```java